Frequently Asked Questions

 Directors share a common aim: to ensure the owners get the best value for money and the best-in-market service from their chosen managing agent.

 Good communication and transparency are vital.
 The leaseholders must be confident that the Board is acting in the wider group's best interests and shared aims.
-This involves publishing board meeting minutes on the portal and holding regular meetings with leaseholders, typically every six months.
+This involves publishing board meeting minutes and holding regular meetings with leaseholders, typically every six months.
 Owners can vote directors off the board if they feel a director is not acting in the best interest of the development.

-The RTM Board is primarily responsible for hiring and overseeing a Managing Agent to manage the property.
-The Board and the Managing Agent will agree on the terms of engagement, which will outline the professional relationship, expectations, and deliverables.
+The RTM Board is primarily responsible for hiring and overseeing a managing agent to manage the property.
+The Board and the managing agent will agree on the terms of engagement, which will outline the professional relationship, expectations, and deliverables.

-As the RTM Company has the leverage, it can set favourable terms and fees that benefit both the Managing Agent and the owners and residents.
+As the RTM company has the leverage, it can set favourable terms and fees that benefit both the managing agent and the owners and residents.
 This ensures a clear understanding of responsibilities and effective management of the property.
+Furthermore, the RTM Company will specify a set of KPIs (key performance indicators).

 What is the structure of the RTM Board?
 How are decisions made?
 Is a quorum required to ensure decisions are made fairly and with sufficient consideration?